How Many Sessions With a Clinical Psychologist Will I Need?

-The number of sessions you may find helpful depends on several factors: what you would like to change, how long these difficulties have been present, and the depth of work you are looking for.
+The number of sessions you may find helpful depends on several factors, including what you would like help with, how long the difficulties have been present, whether there is one main difficulty or several interconnected issues, your goals for therapy, the type of psychological therapy being used, how frequently you attend and how the work progresses.

 For some people, a relatively brief, focused piece of work is sufficient to address a specific issue.
 For others, particularly where patterns are more longstanding or complex, a longer period of therapy allows for a more in-depth understanding and meaningful change.